 For all Level 1, 2 and 3 emergencies the IC will, at the earliest opportunity, notify the responsible AltaGas VP or Director that an emergency exists.
-The responsible AltaGas VP or Director will decide if it is necessary to begin notifying other corporate officers that an emergency situation exists.
+The responsible AltaGas VP or Director will decide if it is necessary to begin notifying other corporate officers that an as required.